Healthcare Cybersecurity: Tips for Securing Private Health Data

 Let’s take a look at the HIPAA Privacy and Security Rules and how these 10 best practices can help healthcare organizations maintain compliance while protecting sensitive health information.

 HIPAA Privacy and Security Rules

 HIPAA regulations have the biggest impact on healthcare providers in the U.S., although other regulations like the forthcoming GDPR have an impact on global operations.
 It’s up to healthcare providers and business associates to ensure that they’re up-to-date on the latest requirements and select vendors and business associates that likewise are in compliance with these regulations.
 HIPAA includes two key components related to healthcare data protection:

 - The HIPAA Security Rule – Focuses on securing the creation, use, receipt, and maintenance of electronic personal health information by HIPAA-covered organizations.
 The Security Rule sets guidelines and standards for administrative, physical, and technical handling of personal health information.

 - The HIPAA Privacy Rule – Requires safeguards to protect the privacy of personal health information including medical records, insurance information, and other private details.
 The Privacy Rule limits what information may be used (and in what manner) and disclosed to third parties without prior patient authorization.

 The HIPAA Privacy Rule relates primarily to operational situations, preventing providers and their business associates from using a patient’s PHI in ways not previously agreed upon by the patient and limiting the information that can be shared with other entities without prior authorization.
-The HIPAA Security Rule is focused more on the technical aspects of safeguarding personal health information and sets standards and regulations for how health information should be protected to ensure the integrity and confidentiality of healthcare data.
+The HIPAA Security Rule is focused more on the technical aspects of safeguarding personal health information and sets standards and regulations for how health information in a health information system should be protected to ensure the integrity and confidentiality of healthcare data.